IBM-Cloud/vnf-samples/catalog_img_id_multinic_vsi/README.md

 ## Instance Creation using Catalog image

-This directory contains the sample terraform code to create a VNF Instance with single network interface using catalog image id input by user.
+This directory contains the sample terraform code to create a VNF Instance with multiple network interfaces using catalog image id input by user.

 # Ubuntu Linux Virtual Server for Virtual Private Cloud using Catalog Image